okeeffed/cheat-sheets/COMP3306-AI/3-A*-Algorithm.md

 	- `h(n) = est. cost from n to goal`
 	- `f(n) = est. total cost of path through n to the goal`

-The idea is that we take into account both the cost and value and combine them to decide which nodes to add to the fringe queue!
+The idea is that we take into account both the cost and estimated cost and combine them to decide which nodes to add to the fringe queue!